What Is The Role Of Vegetables In Chinese Vegetarian Cuisine?

 Vegetables, with their high content of vitamins, minerals, and antioxidants, help strengthen the immune system.
 Chinese vegetarian cuisine, with its emphasis on fresh and seasonal vegetables, provides a variety of immune-boosting nutrients, enhancing the body’s ability to fight off infections and diseases.

-See also What Is The Significance Of Symbolism In Chinese Food Culture?
+See also What Are The Unique Ingredients In Chinese Medicinal Cuisine?

 6.8 Anti-Inflammatory Properties